 Though Barney has grumbled and growled at Jennie’s incursions, he made sure to show her the big stick that he chews.

 Jennie may be smarter than her big brother, or at least more adept at applying her skills to meet her objectives, vision and mission.
 She understood immediately that the side door and back door of our house go to the same place — i.e., outdoors.
 Barney figured that out months later and still enjoys replicating the experience.

-In these puppies, the Paul Newman eyes are temporary.
-If Jennie follows Barney’s inheritance, her eyes will turn to gold over time.
+In these puppies, the Paul Newman eyes (below) are temporary.
+Jennie’s eyes are turning gold.